Corporate Governance

 ○ |

 Although the Company has transactions with Japan Semiconductor Corporation, where Mr. Mori was an executive officer in the past, those transactions account for less than 2% of consolidated net sales.
-Mr. Mori retired from Japan Semiconductor Corporation 3 years ago and is no longer an executive of that company. |
+Mr. Mori retired from Japan Semiconductor Corporation four years ago and is no longer an executive of that company. |

-Currently, Mr. Mori does not have a certain interest in the Company, i.e., he does not execute any business with the Company's major business partners or major shareholders or the same corporation, nor does he have any close relatives related to the company.
-He meets the Company's independence criteria and is designated as an Independent Director because there is no risk of a conflict of interest with general shareholders. |
+Mr. Mori has never had any certain interest in the Company, i.e., currently has no experience of executing business with a major business partner or shareholder of the Company, or the same corporation, nor does he have any close relative who has a relationship with the Company.
+He meets the Company’s independence criteria and remains designated as an independent director because it is considered that there is no risk of a conflict of interest with general shareholders. |

 ○ |